altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-agx7f-soc.md

 - Initial flash image: contains the factory image, an application image and two empty application image partitions aka slots.
 - SD card image: contains SSBL (U-Boot), ATF (Arm Trusted Firmware), Linux device tree, Linux kernel, Linux rootfs with the Altera® RSU driver, LIBRSU, RSU Client, an application image, a factory update image and a decision firmware update image.

-**Note:** To build binaries for a different development kit than the one used in this page, please refer to the [Building the Hardware Projects](#building-the-hardware-projects) section in the corresponding  **HPS Baseline System Example Design User Guide** page for that development kit, which is the section that may differ from the instructions presented here.
+**Note:** To build binaries for a different development kit than the one used in this page, please refer to the [Building the Quartus Projects](#building-the-quartus-projects) section in the corresponding  **HPS Baseline System Example Design User Guide** page for that development kit, which is the section that may differ from the instructions presented here.

 ### Setting up the Environment